vpavlenko/study-music/research/nns.md

 <img src="https://github.com/vpavlenko/study-music/assets/1491908/91162d50-fc17-41e2-b516-9780cc051f7a" width="400px">

 These are eight basic types of strokes in Chinese.
 All characters are built using those strokes.
+(A rude oversimplification.)

 As an analogy, current attempts to train transformers for music generation (Chinese text generation, in this analogy) are made of these assumptions:
 - Chinese language is best modeled if we feed Chinese characters tokenized as a sequence of strokes.
 It's cool that there are only eight strokes.
 (Ignore octave equivalence, scales, chords, riffs and any structures, at all.
 Especially the repetition.)